What states require you to collect sales tax on clothing?

 - Fur clothing

-New York is tricky.
-State sales tax doesn’t apply to most clothing and footwear sold (for human use) for less than $110 per item or pair, while clothing priced $110 or higher is taxable.
-The exemption extends to items used to make or repair exempt clothing and footwear.
+As a general rule, New York state sales tax does not apply to most clothing and footwear sold for less than $110 per item/pair, or to items used to make or repair exempt clothing and footwear.

 - Athletic equipment and protective devices